tajpatel58/NLP-Specialisation/Course 4: NLP with Attention Models/seq2seq_attention.md

 ### Minimum Bayes Risk:
-- Create many reference sequences (maybe by human).
+- Take several generated sequences.
-- Then generate many sequences from the decoder and select the decoder generated sequence with the highest average similarity across the reference sequences.
+- For each sequence compare its similarity against the other samples and take the average.
+The sequence with the highest similarity is our prediction.
 - The similarity here can be calculated using the rouge-n score.
 - This is better than random sampling and greedy decoding.